The Unthinkable (2021 film): Criticism

 The documentary was heavily criticised for airing on foreign platforms instead of local.
 However, given that the documentary was released in the heart of the unrest, it was highly unlikely to have played on a local platform, given the human rights situation had deteriorated sharply.
 At least two of the survivors in the documentary were allegedly harassed by law enforcement for coming out about their ordeals.

 Accolades

 The Unthinkable was selected for the 2022 edition of ECOCINE - INTERNATIONAL CINEMA FESTIVAL FOR ENVIRONMENTAL AND HUMAN RIGHTS.
-It was also played on SABC1 Cutting Edge on May 24,2022 as a commemoration for May the African Month, a time when the continent of Africa commemorates the founding of the Organisation of African Unity (OAU).
+It was also played on SABC1 Cutting Edge on May 24, 2022, as a commemoration for May the African Month, a time when the continent of Africa commemorates the founding of the Organisation of African Unity (OAU).
+The documentary also won the 2022 Audience Choice Award category in Melbourne Lift-Off Global Network film festival.